SmarterApp/AP_SIW_ContentCompareTool/README.md

 ## Usage
 There are a few configuration settings that will likely need to be changed before you can run the comparison tool.
 These settings can be found in [appsettings.override.json](Source/ContentCompare/appsettings.override.json).

-- `SbContent.ConrentRootDirectory` should be the absolute path to the root direcory of the old content package
+- `SbContent.ContentRootDirectory` should be the absolute path to the root direcory of the old content package
 - `AppSettings.ContentCompareDirectory` should be the absolute path to the root directory new content package
 - `AppSettings.OutputDirectory` is the directory the files described above are placed in after running the tool.
 By default, this is `Source/OutputFiles/`